yqrashawn/conflux-portal-docs/01_Main_Concepts/02_Common_Terms.md

 ### Hexadecimal
 <ul>
   <li id="hexadecimal_l">
-    Used all over Ethereum for a variety of things, a hexadecimal string is comprised of the numbers <code>0 1 2 3 4 5 6 7 8 9</code> and <code>A B C D E F</code>
+    Used all over Conflux for a variety of things, a hexadecimal string is comprised of the numbers <code>0 1 2 3 4 5 6 7 8 9</code> and <code>A B C D E F</code>
   </li>
 </ul>